 Would you like to know how to help all reptiles?
 They may not be cuddly or furry, but still need help.
-Ophidiophobia (being scared of snakes) is a common phobia (more so than cutey spiders!)
+Ophidiophobia (scared of snakes) is common (more so than cutey spiders!)
 Perhaps it’s due to nature documentaries of snakes dislocating their jaws, to eat whole prey.
 Or the thought of being strangled to death by a boa constrictor.
 In fact, most snakes won’t go near humans.

 Read Snake, a poem by DH Lawrence about how he regretted throwing a stick at a venomous snake in Sicily, because ‘his education’ told him it was poisonous.
 It will kind of make you like snakes, even if you’re terrified of them.
 An ode to the ‘one of the Lords of life’.
 In England, it’s unlikely you’ll come across most scary snakes, unless you rescue them.
 We have 6 native reptiles:

 - European adders have a zigzag pattern and are rare for snakes in that they don’t lay eggs, but give birth to live baby adders.
 They live on field voles, mice and lizards.
-Their venom is designed to kill rodents (so unless you have a medical condition, a bite is not life-threatening, though you still need medical care.
+Their venom is designed to kill rodents (so a medical condition, bites are not life-threatening but still need medical care).
 But take care if walking dogs, as snake bites are a vet emergency.